PhyloSofS-Team/PhyloSofS/README.md

 isoform is stable in solution and could play a role in the cell.
 More details about this case study, together with the algorithm description, can be found in the **PhyloSofS' preprint** [available at *bioRxiv*](https://www.biorxiv.org/content/early/2017/03/23/119891).
-PhyloSofS has broad applicability and can be used, for example, to study transcripts diversity between different individuals, e.g. patients affected by a particular disease.

 ## Installation